Chart Color Schemes

 Heidelberg West displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Heidelberg West's dwelling structure, as per the latest Census, consisted of 59.0% houses and 41.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 76.0% houses and 24.0% other dwellings.
-Home ownership in Heidelberg West stood at 21.1%, with mortgaged dwellings at 30.5% and rented ones at 48.4%.
-The median monthly mortgage repayment was $2,059, lower than Melbourne metro's average of $2,167.
+Heidelberg West's dwelling structure, as per the latest Census, had 59.0% houses and 41.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 76.0% houses and 24.0% other dwellings.
+Home ownership in Heidelberg West was at 21.1%, with mortgaged dwellings at 30.5% and rented ones at 48.4%.
+The median monthly mortgage repayment was $2,059, below Melbourne metro's average of $2,167.
 The median weekly rent was $353, compared to Melbourne metro's $399.
-Nationally, Heidelberg West's mortgage repayments were higher at $2,059 versus the Australian average of $1,863, while rents were lower at $353 compared to the national figure of $375.
+Nationally, Heidelberg West's mortgage repayments were higher at $2,059 against the Australian average of $1,863, while rents were lower at $353 versus the national figure of $375.

 Frequently Asked Questions - Housing